 An Australian First

-Husband and wife team, talent managers Craig and Dominique McMahon, have long been passionate advocates for training and developing actors.
+Artist Managers Craig and Dominique McMahon have long been passionate advocates for training and developing actors.
 Our industry is changing fast as it keeps pace with technological developments and as our industry becomes closer to the United States there is more than ever a need for actors to get serious about their craft and their ongoing training in order to develop the skills needed to stay competitive in our industry.

 This course is unique because it specifically focuses on acting for the small screen.
-We only have to look at the phenomenal international success of Australian stars like Chris Hemsworth, Margot Robbie, Teresa Palmer; Eric Bana, Rachel Griffiths, Hugh Jackman, Jesse Spencer, Leila George D’Onofrio, Alexander Russell, Julian McMahon, Simon Baker, Phoebe Tonkin, Naomi Watts, and now our very own former students Luke Mitchell (Big Sky; Legacies; Without Remorse; The Republic of Sarah; The Code; Blindspot; Agents of S.H.I.E.L.D; The Tomorrow People), Ashleigh Brewer (The Bold & The Beautiful), Michael Doonan (Bates Motel; American Gothic), Phoenix Raei (Clickbait); Addam Bramich (Poker Face alongside Russell Crowe); Esther Anderson (Siberia), and many more: all of whom cut their teeth in home grown television.
+We only have to look at the phenomenal international success of Australian stars like Chris Hemsworth, Margot Robbie, Teresa Palmer; Eric Bana, Rachel Griffiths, Hugh Jackman, Jesse Spencer, Leila George D’Onofrio, Alexander Russell, Julian McMahon, Simon Baker, Phoebe Tonkin, Naomi Watts, and now our very own former students Luke Mitchell (Big Sky; Legacies; Without Remorse; The Republic of Sarah; The Code; Blindspot; Agents of S.H.I.E.L.D; The Tomorrow People), Ashleigh Brewer (Dinner with Herve; The Bold & The Beautiful), Michael Doonan (Bates Motel; American Gothic), Phoenix Raei (The Night Agent; Clickbait); Addam Bramich (Poker Face, alongside Russell Crowe); Esther Anderson (Siberia), and many more: all of whom cut their teeth in home grown television.
 Our industry is changing fast and there is an army of brilliant young Australian actors who are being presented with marvellous opportunities all over the world.
 Our actors need to be prepared to service the widest range of opportunities that exist in our own industry and also be prepared for the exciting opportunities that are presented to us by the American market.

 There has never been a course specifically designed to train actors to deal with fast turnaround television.
 This is an Australian first.
 We are thrilled and proud to offer this exciting adventure in acting training.
 It presents an absolute gold mine of experience and opportunity for anyone who is serious and ambitious about being an actor in the Australian television industry today.